 - With the mixer on low speed, spoon in the flour and mix until it's just combined.

-- Bake the cookies for 8-9 minutes, remove from the oven, bang the pan on the counter a couple times, then cool for 5 minutes on the pan.
+- Bake the cookies on pan at a time for 9-10 minutes, remove from the oven, scoot the cookies (optional) bang the pan on the counter a couple times, then cool for 5 minutes on the pan.

-- Remove the cookies with a spatula to a wire rack to cool.
+- Remove the cookies from the pan and transfer to a wire rack to cool completely.

 Notes